-The New River Community College CAD program is an "Academic Partner" of Phoenix Integration, a D.O.D. contractor/software and product developer."
+The New River Community College Engineering Design Technology program partners with multiple local, national and international corporations including companies such as Phoenix Integration, a D.O.D. contractor/software and product developer."
 NRCC joins with schools such as MIT, Stanford, Purdue University, Pennsylvania State University, Virginia Tech Aerospace and Ocean Engineering & a host of others: http://www.phoenix-int.com/partners/academic_partners.php

 New River Community College has a proven history of partnering with businesses and industries to provide cutting-edge training and re-training for existing workers and also providing a pool of new applicants who have experience with the latest technologies.

-Come to our newly refurbished CAD lab at our one of a kind mall site in Christiansburg’s New River Valley Mall and let us show you our new equipment and describe how we collaborate to provide real - world experience to our talented students and to enhance the productivity of your business.
+Come to our state of the art Engineering Design lab at our one of a kind mall site in Christiansburg’s New River Valley Mall and let us show you our new equipment and describe how we collaborate to provide real - world experience to our talented students and to enhance the productivity of your business.

 Sample parts produced by the ProJet